preciofishbone/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 Features
 ----------
-Select the features that should be available for the publishing app.
+Activate the features that should be available for the publishing app.
 Available features depends on how the tenant is set up.
 Here's an example:

 .. image:: publishing-edit-features-v7.png